xtrupal/DeepCraft/CONTRIBUTING.md

-# Contributing to the Minecraft Item Image Dataset
+# Contributing to the Deepcraft-Food

-Thank you for helping build the first open-source Minecraft item image dataset!
+Thank you for helping build the first open-source Minecraft Food item image dataset!
 This guide explains how to contribute images and ensure your contributions align with the project’s goals.

 ## How to Contribute